Experiencing companionship was likely one of the reasons that led you to marry your spouse.

 DINNER DATE DISCUSSION

 - Think back to before you got married.
-What did you do as a couple to strengthen the “knit” of companionship between the two of you?
+What did you do as a couple to strengthen your “knit” of companionship?

 - How has the strength of your companionship measured up to the expectations you had coming into marriage?